-Press the set-up button again to enter the Run-In menu.
+Press the set-up button to enter the WFS calibration menu.

 RUN-IN

 "Run-in" refers to the wire feed speed during the time from when the trigger is pulled to when an arc is struck.

 When Run-in is "ON", the wire feed speed is reduced until an arc is struck.
 Factory setting is Run-In "OFF".